1. Dynamic Persuasion with Outside Information (with Adrien Vigier and Jacopo Bizzotto). AEJ: Microeconomics. 2021.

 We introduce a new method for computing equilibria in a large class of games, including auctions, nonlinear pricing and optimal contracting.
 First, we observe that the objective function, e.g. the bid function in an auction, can often be approximated arbitrarily well by a piecewise constant function.
 Second, we formulate a sequential program to find the global solution within this class of strategies.
 This presents a major advantage over other solution methods which rely on local optimization.
 A Monte Carlo study of asymmetric auctions and nonlinear pricing games suggests that the method is stable, fast, and easily extends to complex games that are difficult to solve with existing methods.
 We then examine two applications to highway procurement auctions and show that our method leads to increases in accuracy and speed, and has fewer required model restrictions.
 Finally, we use our method to shed light on recent concerns of shrinkflation.
 We study the breakfast cereal market and compute globally incentive-compatible counterfactual package size and price adjustments following a cost shock.

-A platform segments a market and runs auctions in which firms bid for the access to market segments.
-Segmenting the market more finely allows firms to extract more profits from consumers but can decrease competition in the auctions.
-We first characterize extremal markets: markets that cannot be segmented further without reducing auction revenue.
-Second, we employ this result to characterize optimal segmentations in a Hotelling environment.
-Our results give an insight into the welfare losses and consumer surpluses resulting from for-profit market segmentation.
+A platform segments a market and runs auctions in which firms bid for access to market segments.
+Finer market segmentation enables firms to tailor their offers to specific consumer types, but it may reduce competition within auctions.
+We characterize extremal markets: markets that cannot be segmented further without reducing auction revenue.
+We use this result to characterize the optimal segmentations in a Hotelling environment.
+We show that the platform’s optimal segmentation never completely reveals any consumer type, and identify which consumer types will have a positive surplus.

 We propose a dynamic model of bidding in treasury auctions, in which primary dealers must satisfy minimum winning requirements to retain their dealer status.
 Data from Argentina between 1996 and 2001, a period in which primary dealer requirements were particularly important, shows dealers bid more aggressively the greater their shortfalls in meeting the requirements, thus sacrificing short-term profits to retain their status.
 We then leverage this trade-off and develop a method for estimating the value of being a primary dealer.
 We estimate that the gain from being a dealer is of the same order of magnitude as short-term profits.
 Dealers who bid optimally retain dealer status with high probability, but may have to sacrifice a significant amount of short-term profits to do so.
 Finally, we use our model to perform a counterfactual exercise which illustrates how the central bank can use minimum winning requirements in order to reduce dealers' rents.